finos-labs/Open-Financial-LLMs-Leaderboard/README.md

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-Most of the variables to change for a default leaderboard are in env (replace the path for your leaderboard) and src/display/about.
+Most of the variables to change for a default leaderboard are in src/env (replace the path for your leaderboard) and src/about.

 Results files should have the following format:
 ```